kamilazdybal/pv-optimization/README.md

 python RUN-PV-optimization.py --initializer 'GlorotUniform' --init_lr 0.001 --parameterization 'f-PV' --data_type 'SLF' --data_tag 'NH3-H2-air-25perc' --random_seeds_tuple 0 20 --target_variables_indices 0 1 3 5 6 9
 ```

-If you'd like to remove pure stream components from the PV definition (**non-trainable pure streams** preprocessing as discussed in section 3.4. in the paper) use the flag:
+If you'd like to remove pure stream components from the PV definition (**non-trainable pure streams** preprocessing as discussed in §3.4. in the paper) use the flag:

 ```bash
 --no-pure_streams